doclang-project/doclang/iso-standard-v2.md

 - Maintains spatial and layout information when appropriate
 - Supports complex document elements including tables, formulas, code, nested lists, and charts
 - Enables lossless round-trip conversion between formats regarding content
+- Preserve document attributes and annotations by various actors/algorithms
+- Encode inter-document dependencies and relationship when presented in context of a larger body of work

 This standard builds upon research in document understanding and is intended to represent the content of a document as accurately as possible while maintaining implementation simplicity.